First of all some science:

 So why are depression and anxiety so different?

 Anxiety and depression as far removed from each other as neck pain and athletes foot.

-Because anxiety is a behavioural condition that is caused solely by a modification within the system that controls anxiety levels (anxiety is an emotion); Depression is caused by a change in the brain chemicals which control mood.
+Because anxiety is a behavioural condition that is caused solely by a modification within the system that controls fear levels (anxiety is not an emotion, it is the disorder of fear); Depression is caused by a change in the brain chemicals which control mood.
 Very different conditions indeed.

-Now, to add confusion... it IS possible for anxiety sufferers to develop LOW MOOD as a symptom of their anxiety disorder, but they are STILL separate conditions... like a knee cartilage sufferer developing back pain from the way their leg bends.
+Now, to add confusion... it IS possible for anxiety sufferers to develop LOW MOOD as a symptom of their anxiety disorder, but they are STILL very separate conditions... this low mood is probably a combination of tiredness, frustration and desperation.

-Anxiety sufferers do not develop true clinical depression... they may feel fed up, but, that is not true depression.
-True, clinical depression can be treated using medication to correct brain chemistry although, in parts of the world where medication is too expensive or unavailable, doctors prescribe lifestyle changes and exercise with dramatic results.
+Anxiety sufferers do not develop true clinical depression...
+True, clinical depression can be treated using medication to correct brain chemistry although, in parts of the world where medication is too expensive or unavailable, doctors prescribe lifestyle changes and exercise with dramatic recovery results.

 How do I know whether I have anxiety or depression?

 There is a very simple way of determining whether you are suffering from true clinical depression or anxiety-related depressive thoughts and symptoms.